yhirose/cpp-peglib/README.md

 `any& c` is a context data which can be used by the user for whatever purposes.

 The following example uses `<` and ` >` operators.
-They are the *capture* operators.
-Each capture operator creates a semantic value that contains `const char*` of the position.
+They are the *anchor* operators.
+Each anchor operator creates a semantic value that contains `const char*` of the position.
 It could be useful to eliminate unnecessary characters.

 ```c++
 auto syntax = R"(